College Credit Plus

 Prerequisites: Dual credit students are expected to take freshman level classes at UT.
 Most freshman level classes will have a four digit number beginning with a 1 or 2.
-Examples are: Engl 1110, Composition I; MATH 1320, College Algebra; GEPL 2040, World Regional Geography.
-You must meet the prerequisite of any class you plan to register for.
+Examples are: ENGL 1110 - English Composition I, MATH 1320 - College Algebra and COMM 2600 - Public Speaking.
+You must meet the prerequisite of any class for which you plan to register.

 Class attendance: Students are required to attend all class sessions.
 Professors should be contacted if you are going to miss a class.
 If your absence will be extended, contact your Success Coach as well as your professor.
 Keep in mind that if your high school is not in session because of conferences, fog/snow days, spring break, etc., The University of Toledo will still be open.
 You are expected to attend your UT classes on those days.

 Registration: Dual credit students MAY NOT use the “myUT web portal” without the specific approval of your Success Coach.
 All class registrations, add/drops, and withdrawals must take place in the office of the Success Coach.